 Please have your garbage out by 9:00 a.m., otherwise you risk missing collection.

 Yes, a limit has been set in place.
-Each residential unit will be given one Charcoal Grey 64 Gallon container.
+Each residential unit was given one Charcoal Grey 64 Gallon container.
 Any lost/stolen or new houses that have been built are subject to a $75.00 fee per bin.

 If you accumulate more garbage then what is allowed on any given week, you may purchase “Bag Tags” from the Town Of Beaverlodge office for an additional $2.00 per bag.
 Only extra bags that have this sticker on them will be taken.